spacemeshos/protocol/sync/01-overview.md

 ## Data availability

-In Spacemesh, data structures contain pointers to other data structures.
-For example, blocks point to previous blocks, and to ATXs.
+As described above, data structures contain pointers to other data structures.
 This is to save space in the mesh: it doesn't make sense for every block to contain a copy of all of the other blocks it points to, or to contain the ATX it points to, since many blocks may point to the same one!
-However, this presents a challenge of data availability: given a piece of data, such as a block, how do we ensure that all of the data that it relies on is available?
+However, this presents a challenge of data availability: given a piece of data, such as a block, how do we ensure that all of the data that it relies on are available?

 In short, any data structure is considered invalid in Spacemesh if any of the data it relies on are unavailable (i.e., if none of a node's peers have the missing data).
-Miners should never mine, or gossip, a block with invalid pointers.
+Miners should never mine, or gossip, a block with pointers to invalid or missing data.

 ## Layers, the clock, and sync